Arjunkollipara/Build_Your_Device_BYD/README.md

 ## **Overview**

-**ProjectHub** is a collaborative platform designed for colleges, schools, and organizations, enabling students to showcase their projects, find team members, and build a portfolio of their skills and contributions.
+**Campus-Collab** is a collaborative platform designed for colleges, schools, and organizations, enabling students to showcase their projects, find team members, and build a portfolio of their skills and contributions.
 It bridges the gap between talent discovery, project collaboration, and resource availability within academic ecosystems.

 ## **Key Features**